Meng1024/Meng1024.github.io/_posts/books/2022-07-04-effective-java.md

 # Summary

+## Chapter 3 Methods Common To All Objects

+### item 10
+The instanceof operator is specified to return false if its first operand is null, regardless of what type appears in the second operand [JLS, 15.20.2].
+Therefore, the type check will return false if null is passed in, so you don’t need an explicit null check.

+## Chapter 4 Class and Interface

+## Item 15
+Instance fields of public classes should rarely be public (Item 16).
+If an instance field is nonfinal or is a reference to a mutable object, then by making it public, you give up the ability to limit the values that can be stored in the field.
+This means you give up the ability to enforce invariants involving the field.
+Also, you give up the ability to take any action when the field is modified, so classes with public mutable fields are not generally thread-safe.

+## Item 16
+In summary, public classes should never expose mutable fields.

 ## Chapter 10  Exception

 ### Item 69/70
 Use checked exceptions for conditions from which the caller can reasonably be expected to recover.
 If a program throws an unchecked exception or an